chrismetcalf/GOC-API-Stnd-new-structure/README.md

 ## Web API Implementation
 Web APIs in the GoC are to be RESTful as described by Roy Thomas Fielding's dissertation "Architectural Styles and the Design of Network-based Software Architectures" (2000) adapted to mandated minimums for the GoC and design choices in support of Web Interoperability.

 The intent is not to limit development to the prescribed minimums but to ensure that GoC Web APIs behave consistently.
-Any and all other requierments or options not described in this document may be implemented at the discression of the API owner so long as the minimums and delivery standard of optional features are met.
+Any and all other requirements or options not described in this document may be implemented at the discretion of the API owner so long as the minimums and delivery standard of optional features are met.

 ### Minimum delivery

 `TODO: Describe minimum delivery`

 #### HTTP Header
 Headers variables are part of the request and response cycle in the Hypertext Transfer Protocol ( HTTP ).
-Although not explicitly prescribed by RESTful design header negotation is a widely used component in defining state in format and/or language and as such need to be supported.
-Supporting headers for format and language bridges, in part, a devide in the theory of proper implementation.
+Although not explicitly prescribed by RESTful design header negotiation is a widely used component in defining state in format and/or language and as such need to be supported.
+Supporting headers for format and language bridges, in part, a divide in the theory of proper implementation.

 The minimum header variables to be supported are media type through `Accept:` and language through `Accept-Language:`.
 Supplemental header variables in request ( e.g.: `Accept-Charset:`, `Accept-Encoding:` ) or response ( e.g.: `Content-Language:`, `Content-Length:`  ) often aid in delivery and efficiency where appropriate.